 The farmers markets are open again so fresh veggies are ready for culinary creativity, and to prepare that extra special meal for holiday weekends like for Mother’s day.
 This easy frittata is a delight too anytime you’re craving a hearty eggy dish.
 Share it along side a big salad and crusty sourdough to complete the meal.

-I love the simplicity and ease of a Frittata.
-It is a versatile recipe that can stand in for breakfast, brunch, lunch or dinner and it makes delicious leftovers.
+A versatile recipe that can stand in for breakfast, brunch, lunch or dinner and it makes delicious leftovers too.
 While there are a few steps in this healthy frittata recipe, it comes together quick.
-Here’s how to make it:
+Here’s how to make it (see recipe card for details):

 - First, whip up the Pesto-Spinach Whipped Ricotta in a food processor.